florian-huber/python-introduction/lesson_material_german/03_special_functions.md

 def goodbye(name):
-    """Prints a goodbye depeding on the name string.
+    """Prints a goodbye depending on the name string.
     """
     if is_friend(name):
         print(f"Bye {name}!!")